450 Seventh Avenue

 - Editorial Board, Journal of Legal Affairs and Dispute Resolution in Engineering and Construction

-- Project Management College of Scheduling, Board of Directors
+- Project Management College of Scheduling, Fellow, Chancellor of Fellows

 D’Onofrio, Robert M., and Anthony L. Meagher.
 “What is a Schedule Good For?
 A Study of Issues Posed by Schedules on Complex Projects,” Construction Lawyer 33, no. 1 (2013): 6-16, 50-54.